hunter-college-ossd-spr-2020/boubascript-weekly/about.md

 ### More Information

 I'm figuring myself out as I go.
-I love origami, spoken word poetry, and re-learned how to bike several months ago.
+I love origami, spoken word poetry, and re-learned how to ride a bike several months ago.
 Also really interested in the evolution of memes as a social phenomenon.